Table of Contents

 • Applies strict TypeScript compiler settings and type-aware lint rules to improve early detection of implementation defects.

-• Validates behavior with scenario-driven Vitest suites to improve confidence in utility correctness across input classes.
+• Validates behavior with scenario-driven and shared-fixture Vitest suites to improve confidence in utility correctness across input classes.

 • Automates lint, build, and test checks in GitHub Actions to improve change reliability before merge and release.